 PNW Helping Hands Inc. is in need of a driven and motivated Residential Treatment Coach!

-Just some of the benefits of working for PNW Helping Hands include competitive wages, 1 hour of paid sick leave for every 40 hours worked (any unused paid sick time rolls into a paid time off bank after one year), a retirement savings plan, paid trainings and an excellent opportunity for advancement.
+Just some of the benefits of working for PNW Helping Hands include competitive wages, 1 hour of paid sick leave for every 40 hours worked (any unused paid sick time rolls into a paid time off bank at the end of each calendar year), a retirement savings plan, paid trainings and an excellent opportunity for advancement.
 If you believe you are the one to join our team and could help better the lives of the youth in our care, by helping them become a more positive individual in our society, please respond via email.
 The hiring manager will contact you if we think you would make a good fit for our team.
 We look forward to hearing from you!

 Nature Of Work : Direct service work dealing with at risk youth and foster care.
 Work involves responsibility for processing intakes and discharges; monitoring and documenting client behaviors and activities; participating and assisting with educational, social and recreational activities; providing a safe and therapeutic environment; interacting in a warm compassionate manner; de-escalating, and restraining clients when necessary; promoting client achievement of treatment plan goals and objectives.
 Work is performed in accordance with established policies and procedures.